-The National Security Agency in the US declassified a document which points to what is likely to be the worst translation mistake in history.
-Or, at least, it involves the most serious consequences of a mistranslation in history.
+The U.S. National Security Agency has declassified a document that points to what could be the worst translation mistake in history.

-Although you can never know what would have happened without this error, it is very likely that the sad fate of Hiroshima was the result of a huge error in Japanese-to-English translation.
+While we will never know what would have happened if this confusion had not occurred, it is likely that the sad fate of Hiroshima and Nagasaki was the result of a serious error in translation from Japanese to English.

 Hiroshima, the story behind a mistranslation

-International news agencies reported to the world that, in the eyes of the Japanese government, the ultimatum was "not worthy of comment."
+International news agencies informed the world that, in the eyes of the Japanese government, the ultimatum was "not even worthy of comment."

-A copy of the declassified document can be downloaded from the link to the American NSA.
-Some of our staff has been fortunate enough to visit the Peace Memorial Museum in Hiroshima.
-We have also scanned and extracted the text, so the declassified document remains available on our site in the future.
+A copy of the declassified document can be downloaded from the link to the U.S. NSA.
+Some of our staff have been fortunate to visit the Peace Memorial Museum in Hiroshima.

 At Pangeanic, we have also scanned and extracted the text, so the declassified document is available on our site.